OpenMined/PyVertical/README.md

 | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :x: |

 [syft] and [PSI]
-upstream dependencies do not have `Python 3.9` packages.
+dependencies do not have `Python 3.9` packages.

 ### Environment